thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

    6. Install Google Chrome browser to take the advantage of the developer tools (https://developer.chrome.com/devtools)

 ***
-## 4. Concrete Steps to Setup TempTracker
+## 4. Concrete Steps to Setup TempTracker Sample

 ***
 ### 4.1 Concrete Steps to Setup TempTracker – (all Bluemix tasks)